Home

 Fiberglass garage doors are also rust proof and require very little maintenance.
 They don't usually dent, but they can become brittle with age and in extremely cold weather.
 It is possible for them to break from a sharp impact.
 Single layer fiberglass designs will let some light in, but are also rather flimsy and easier to break in to.
 There aren't as many fiberglass models available as there are in other materials.

 Vinyl garage doors have similar advantages and disadvantages as fiberglass.
 They are rust proof, require little maintenance, and are more dent-resistant than any other door material.
-They also can become brittle with age and extreme cold weather, however, and the color choices are extremely limited.
+They also can become brittle with age and extreme cold weather, however, and the color choices are mostly limited to lighter colors (dark colored vinyl has longevity issues).
 These are the best garage doors when it comes to overall longevity in most cases.

 glass garage door